zaphosting/docs/docs/minecraft-pluginuploader.md

 ---
 id: minecraft-pluginuploader
 title: "Minecraft: Server Using ZAP-Hosting Plugin Uploader"
-description: Information on how to use the plugin uploader to upload plugins to your Minecraft server from ZAP-Hosting via the web interface
+description: "Information on how to use the plugin uploader to upload plugins to your Minecraft server from ZAP-Hosting via the web interface"
 sidebar_label: Plugin Uploader
 services:
   - gameserver-minecraft